-6.1 Variational Inference
+3.8.1 Variational Inference

-The API defines the set of algorithms and methods used to perform inference in a probabilistic model $p(x, z, \theta)$ (where x are the observations, z the local hidden variables, and θ the global parameters of the model).
-More precisely, the inference problem reduces to compute the posterior probability over the latent variables given a data sample $p(z, \theta|x{train})$, because by looking at these posteriors we can uncover the hidden structure in the data.
+The API defines the set of algorithms and methods used to perform inference in a probabilistic model $p(x,z,\theta)$ (where x are the observations, z the local hidden variables, and θ the global parameters of the model).
+More precisely, the inference problem reduces to computing the posterior probability over the latent variables given a data sample, i.e., $p(z,\theta|x{train})$, because from these posteriors we can uncover the hidden structure in the data.
 Let us consider the following model: